 The Folklore and Ethnomusicology major is very flexible.
 Most of the necessary upper-level work are major electives.
 There are only two upper-level courses that all majors must take.
 Juniors in particular are encouraged to enroll in FOLK-F 401 Methods and Theories, in which you learn and practice the field methods for Folklore and Ethnomusicology research.

 Seniors enroll in FOLK-F 497 Advanced Seminar during the fall semester.
 In this seminar, you work with a faculty mentor to produce an original research project based on your own research interests.

 Commonly pursued majors, minors and certificates

 Coursework for the Folklore and Ethnomusicology major represents about one quarter of your degree requirements, giving you plenty of opportunity to combine several areas of interest through additional majors, minors, or certificates.

 Folklore and Ethnomusicology students often pursue studies in Anthropology, foreign languages, History, English, Psychology, or area studies such as Latino Studies or African American & African Diaspora Studies.
 Some students select a Music Studies minor through the Jacobs School of Music.

-You can also explore other disciplines, including foreign languages, Religious Studies, History, Theatre, Drama and Contemporary Dance, Journalism, Jewish Studies, and many others.
+You can also explore other disciplines, including Environmental & Sustainability Studies, Art History, Theatre, Drama & Contemporary Dance, Journalism, Political Science, and many others.

 - Enhance your major